learn-co-curriculum/phase-3-active-record-mechanics/README.md

 You've now seen how Active Record creates a link between Ruby and databases.
-In the coming lessons, we'll explore how to build more realistic applications using Active Record, and some of the other methods we have access in our classes.
+In the coming lessons, we'll explore how to build more realistic applications using Active Record, and some of the other methods we have access to in our classes.

 ## Resources